-Narrative Statement of Significance: Using the Continuation Sheet, describe in concise terms why the nominated property deserves to be included in the Spokane Register.
+Narrative Statement of Significance: Using the Continuation Sheet as Section 8, describe in concise terms why the nominated property deserves to be included in the Spokane Register.
 This statement is based on written records, and should provide information relating to human associations and events as they are pertinent to the nominated structure or site.
 The first paragraph is written as a summary of the entire statement to follow.
 The opening paragraph achieves its purpose if it can be "lifted" from the nomination to convey the essential importance of the property and should state immediately which Categories the property is nominated under and the reasons why it follows those Categories.
 Also include in the statement which historic area(s) of significance the property would fall under (see list and definitions below).
+Photographs should be included of relevant aspects of the significance of the property - they may include photos of past owners, newspaper articles, historic images of the property, etc.